Shek Kip Mei: Present

 The Government has backed off from its plans to redevelop the area, following great opposition from many who believe they symbolised the history of Hong Kong.
 An alternative plan to renovate it for use as a hostel and museum has been completed.
 The museum includes restored rooms, resident stories and photos, and documentation of the history of public housing estates.

 Shek Kip Mei now has several types of housing including the public apartments, Pak Tin Estate and private housing such as Beacon Heights and Dynasty Heights.
 Several malls and churches can also be found in the area now.

 The old Shek Kip Mei Factory Estate was renovated and now serves as the Jockey Club Creative Arts Centre.

 Transportation

 Since 1 October 1979, it has been served by Shek Kip Mei station on the MTR at Woh Chai Street and Wai Chi Street.

 Route 7 passes to the north of the area and accessed via Nam Cheong Street.

-KMB and New World First Bus operates a number or routes that travel within the area.
+KMB and Citybus (formerly New World First Bus) operates a number or routes that travel within the area.